Arnold Roth: Books

+Album covers

+In 1952, Rother met Paul Desmond of the Dave Brubeck Quartet.
+This relationship led to a sideline of designing record album covers.

+Awards and honors

 Roth received the National Cartoonists Society Advertising and Illustration Award (1982, 1984, 1985); Illustration Award (1976, 1979, 1981); Magazine and Book Illustration Award (1986, 1987, 1988); Special Feature Award (1979); Sports Cartoon Award (1976, 1977); Reuben Award (1983); and their Gold Key Award (their Hall of Fame) in 2000.
 He served as the organization's president from 1983 to 1985.

-On June 25, 2009, Roth was inducted into the Society of Illustrators Hall of Fame which honors artists for their “distinguished achievement in the art of illustration.”
+On June 25, 2009, Roth was inducted into the Society of Illustrators Hall of Fame, which honors artists for their “distinguished achievement in the art of illustration.”
 Past Society presidents select inductees based on their body of work and the impact on the field of illustration.
-Roth was previously recognized by the Society of Illustrators with numerous Silver and Gold Stars.
+The Society of Illustrators previously recognized Roth with numerous Silver and Gold Stars.

+From January 7 to March 2, 2013, the Museum of Comic and Cartoon Art hosted a retrospective exhibit of sixty years of Roth's work.

+Collections

+Novelist John Updike wrote, "All cartoonists are geniuses, but Arnold Roth is especially so."
+Roth's art is in the collections of the Philadelphia Museum of Art, the Cartoon Art Museum (San Francisco), Philadelphia's Rosenbach Museum & Library, The Billy Ireland Cartoon Research Library and Museum, the Cartoonmuseum Basel, plus many private collections.

+Personal life

+Roth married Caroline Wingfield in 1952.